What Are the Causes of Dementia?

 Dementia is not one particular disease.
 It is an overall term that is used to describe a broad range of symptoms that are associated with a decline in memory or other thinking skills and are severe enough to reduce a person's ability to perform their daily living activities.

-Alzheimer’s disease accounts for 50 to 70 percent of all cases of dementia.
+Alzheimer's disease accounts for 50% to 70% of all cases of dementia.

 Vascular dementia, which often occurs after a stroke, is the second most common type of dementia.
 There are also many other conditions that can cause the symptoms of dementia.
 Some of these can be reversible, such as thyroid problems and vitamin deficiencies.